-Entry Limit: One entry per school: may be an individual or group project
+Entry Limit: 2 entries per school: may be an individual or group project - entries must be submitted by 2 separate contestants or groups of contestants

-Spending Limit: \$45.00 max.
+Spending Limit: \$60.00 max.
 (Items used from home must be accounted for, given a monetary value, and included with receipts.)

 No German Club shirts.
 The design of the shirt should be German related.
 All words must be in German, with a minimum of 5 different words - no maximum.
 Design must be artistically hand-designed, i.e., no store bought decals AND the design must be hand-applied by contestant(s), regardless of technique used, e.g. silk-screened, copied, or painted.
 Photos of the design and application process would also be helpful to the judges.
 For the design to be eligible, it must be on a shirt or sweatshirt.
 Receipts for the shirt and the supplies must be provided with the entry.
 Each shirt should have a card with the name(s) of the contestant(s), the school, and the city attached to it.